MOhammedRiaad/React-Interview-Questions/README.md

     export default connect(mapStateToProps, mapDispatchToProps)(MyApp)
     ```

-* **With decorator:**

-    ```javascript
-    import React from 'react'
-    import * as actionCreators from './actionCreators'
-    import { bindActionCreators } from 'redux'
-    import { connect } from 'react-redux'

-    function mapStateToProps(state) {
-      return { todos: state.todos }
-    }

-    function mapDispatchToProps(dispatch) {
-      return { actions: bindActionCreators(actionCreators, dispatch) }
-    }

-    @connect(mapStateToProps, mapDispatchToProps)
-    export default class MyApp extends React.Component {
-      // ...define your main app here
-    }
-    ```

 The above examples are almost similar except the usage of decorator.
 The decorator syntax isn't built into any JavaScript runtimes yet, and is still experimental and subject to change.
 You can use babel for the decorators support.

 ### 165. What is the difference between React context and React Redux?

-You can use **Context** in your application directly and is going to be great for passing down data to deeply nested components which what it was designed for.
+You can use **Context** in your application directly and this is going to be great for passing down data to deeply nested components which is what it was designed for.
 Whereas **Redux** is much more powerful and provides a large number of features that the Context API doesn't provide.
 Also, React Redux uses context internally but it doesn't expose this fact in the public API.

 ### 166. Why are Redux state functions called reducers?